Top 10 article ideas for your

 4. Making a difference in the community: A good corporate citizen always gives back to the communities it serves, through donations and/or employees who volunteer for worthy causes.
 Publicize your charitable contributions — whether they are monetary or product related — in your customer newsletter.
 Also write articles about how your employees are actively volunteering in the community.
 Your customers will feel good knowing that they are doing business with a company that gives back to the communities it serves.

 5. Employee profile: This type of article is meant to inspire your customers’ confidence in the qualifications of your employees, and thus your business.
 An employee profile article is also a good tool to demonstrate how your company is staffed by dedicated employees who believe strongly in serving and pleasing customers.
 To write this type of article, interview a key employee and the person’s supervisor.
 Quote them as to how the profiled employee has gone “above and beyond the call” to serve customers.
 You could quote the supervisor as to how dedicated the employee is and list all the positive traits that the person brings to the job.
 Also, you can quote the employee as to the person’s philosophy on serving customers, how the person loves working for your company, etc. Employee profiles are also an excellent way to “personalize” your company in the eyes of your customers.
 These articles show customers that they are not just dealing with a sterile, faceless, large corporation.
-Employee profiles demonstrate that they are dealing with a vibrant company whose success is due to its many highly qualified employees who are dedicated to uniquely serving each customer.
+Employee profiles demonstrate that customers are dealing with a vibrant company whose success is due to its many highly qualified employees who are dedicated to uniquely serving each customer.

 7. Product or service profile: In each issue of your newsletter, try profiling a different product or service that your company offers.
 Your customers are probably not aware of all the different products or services your company offers, so educating them about each one is a good way to cross-sell your products and services.
 Also, if you have a new product making its debut, you can use your newsletter to build excitement for the product and announce the new offering.